Ircam-WAM/improtech-website/pages/Bios.md

 <img src="../images/Cambouropoulos.jpg" width="320" style="float:left" hspace="10">
 ####Emilios Cambouropoulos
-Emilios Cambouropoulos is currently Associate Professor of Musical Informatics at the School of Music Studies, Aristotle University of Thessaloniki.
+is currently Associate Professor of Musical Informatics at the School of Music Studies, Aristotle University of Thessaloniki.
 He studied Physics, Musicand Music Technology, and obtained his PhD in 1998 on Artificial Intelligence and Music at the